chrisbazley/ApocToObj/README.md

 0.02 (22 Apr 2020)
 - Converted flats now face in the positive Z direction (towards the camera).

+0.03 (19 May 2024)
+- Added a new makefile for use on Linux.
+- Improved the README.md file for Linux users.

 -----------------------------------------------------------------------------
 8  Compiling the software
 -------------------------